PolyPenguinDev/GPTSimple/README.md

            ai.print_token(token) #print the token
       print("\n")
 ```
-`ai.conversation` has many inputs this is an example of them
+`ai.conversation` has many inputs, this is an example of them
 ```python
 #base_url
 ai.conversation(base_url="openai")